Faculty Research in Art and Art History

 The faculty of the Department of Art and Art History specialize in research and creative activity in a variety of fields.
 This page provides brief overviews of our faculty’s creative activity and research interests, with links to their profile pages for more information.

 Dr. Lucy Curzon’s research focuses on national identity and visual culture, particularly relating to the interwar, wartime and early postwar periods in Great Britain and Western Europe.
 She also publishes on contemporary queer portraiture and representations of queer kinship.
 In 2018, she received the Historians of British Artist Book Award for Exemplary Scholarship on the Period after 1800 for her book, Mass-Observation and Visual Culture: Depicting Everyday Lives in Britain (Routledge).

 Dr. Tanja L. Jones’ research focuses on the fifteenth-century courts of northern Italy, particularly the Gonzaga court in Mantua, innovations in personal commemoration, and objects demonstrating intersections between the courts of Italy, France, and Byzantium.
 Her current book-length project addresses the emergence of the cast bronze portrait medal in the 1430s and the political, religious, and ideological value the small-scale sculpted form conveyed.
-She is co-principal investigator of the digital humanities project Global Makers: Women Artists in the Early Modern Courts (www.globalmakers.ua.edu) and is the editor of Women Artists in the Early Modern Courts of Europe c.
+Dr. Jones also co-directs the multi-faceted, digital humanities project Global Makers: Women Artists in the Early Modern Courts (www.globalmakers.ua.edu) and is the editor of Women Artists in the Early Modern Courts of Europe c.
 1450-1700 (Amsterdam University Press).